Pruning Pepper Plants – How Prune Pepper Plants Right

 Why Prune Pepper Plants?

-Pruning pepper plants is a simple method of reshaping your plants.
-By taking away certain branches, you allow the plant to focus growth and energy elsewhere.
+Generally speaking, pruning pepper plants is a simple method of reshaping your plants.
+By cutting away certain branches or leaves, you’ll force the plant to focus growth and energy elsewhere.

-Topping pepper plants, or removing the top few inches at the adolescent stage, typically leads to sturdier, stronger, fuller plants.
-The areas of the plant that you remove quickly recovers and fills in with new growth from the lower nodes (more on nodes later).
+Topping pepper plants, or removing the top few inches at the adolescent stage, typically leads to lower-growing plants, at least in the short term.
+The areas of the plant that you remove quickly recover and fill in with new growth from the lower nodes (more on nodes later).

 However, it is important to only prune if it is necessary or beneficial.
 You wouldn’t want to take away too many of the plant’s leaves or branches.
 This could cause a setback that may lead to lower yields, especially if you live in a colder climate.